Massachusetts reports first vaping-related death

 It was the state’s first vaping-related death reported to the U.S. Centers for Disease Control and Prevention (CDC), according to health officials.

-Officials said the woman—who has not been identified—was among the 121 suspected cases of vaping-related lung injury, of which nine have been confirmed and 10 are listed as “probable.”
+Officials said the woman—who has not been identified—was among the 121 suspected cases of vaping-related lung injury reported since Sept.
+11, of which nine have been confirmed and 10 are listed as “probable.”

-Massachusetts Gov. Charlie Baker issued a four-month ban on the sale of all vaping products last month.
+Massachusetts Gov. Charlie Baker issued a four-month ban on the sale of all vaping products last month in response to the rise in reports of illnesses and deaths associated with their use.
+According to the CDC, more than 1,000 lung injury cases have been reported from 48 states and one U.S. territory and 18 deaths have been confirmed as of Oct.
+1.

-This is a breaking news story and will be updated as we work to gather more information.
+“The number of confirmed and probable cases of vaping-associated lung injury we’re seeing continues to escalate and today I was deeply saddened to hear about the death of a patient who had this illness,” state Health Commissioner Monica Bharel, MD, MPH, said.
+“We are investigating these cases as quickly as possible and working with our federal partners to better understand this outbreak.”

+Massachusetts officials also issued a statewide standing order for nicotine replacement products such as patches and gum to be a covered benefit through health insurance without requiring a prescription.